serverwentdown/Skye/README.md

 <img src="https://zippy.gfycat.com/SlimyAfraidHowlermonkey.gif" width="420" />

-Chloé is the tiny microcontroller for the casual.
+Skye is the tiny microcontroller for the casual.
 With a small form factor, a WS2812B LED and a low price, Chloé is the cutest microcontroller you'll ever own.

 Features: